 1 9 7 3 – 1 9 7 8 (UK)

-The show was a homage to pub sports – bar billiards (“snooker with bunkers”), darts, skittles, Table Football and shove ha’penny – and pre-dated the mass popularity of snooker and darts.
+The show was a homage to five classic pub sports – bar billiards (“snooker with bunkers”), darts, skittles, table football and shove ha’penny – and pre-dated the mass popularity of snooker and darts.

 Further series added pool and, notably, arm wrestling, precipitating a national revival of the contest supposedly invented by Genghis Khan, thanks to the runaway success of a southerner, Don ‘Buster’ Whitney, Kent’s arm wrestling ace.